 This is also a pure CSS tab navigation design.
 It is flexible to include about two to six different tabs.
 It highlights the selected tab and is an excellent choice for professional websites.

-If you enjoyed reading this article with CSS and HTML tabs, you should check out these as well:
+If you liked this article about HTML & CSS tabs, you should check out this article about CSS text animation.